based on Reviews

 Vitamin K

-Vitamin K owes its name to the fact that it is involved in blood clotting (= coagulation).
-Vitamin K is divided into Vitamin K1 (phylloquinone) and K2 (menaquinone)Vitamin K1 is found v.a. in the leaves of green plants, where it is needed for photosynthesis (e.g., in spinach and broccoli).
-Vitamin K2, on the other hand, is produced by microorganisms and is therefore found v.a. in fermented foods such as sauerkraut or some cheeses.
-A certain amount of vitamin K2 is also produced in the human intestine.
-It can i.d.R. only a very small part of the daily vitamin K2 requirement can be covered through food.
+Vitamin K owes its name to the fact that it is involved in blood clotting (coagulation).
+Among the K vitamins, a distinction is made between different types.
+Vitamin K1 (phylloquinone) and K2 (menaquinone)Vitamin K1 is found v.aVitamin K is found in the leaves of green plants, where it is needed for photosynthesis (e.g., in spinach and broccoli).
+Vitamin K2, on the other hand, is produced by microorganisms and is therefore found in the leaves of plants. v.a. in fermented foods such as sauerkraut or some cheeses.
+A certain amount of vitamin K2 is also produced in the human gut.
+It can i.d.ROnly a very small part of the daily vitamin K2 requirement can be covered by food.

 Vitamin D3

 Vitamin D3 requires sunlight to be synthesized by the body.
-This applies to 80–90% of vitamin D3, as the average German only absorbs 2.5 µg of vitamin D through food (e.g., fish, eggs, or mushrooms).
+This applies to 80–90% of vitamin D3, as the average German only consumes 2.5 µg of vitamin D through food (e.g., fish, eggs, or mushrooms).

-According to studies by the Robert Koch Institute from 2016, only 38.4% of adults in Germany are adequately supplied with vitamin D. (Source: https://edoc.rki.de/handle/176904/2492)
+According to studies by the Robert Koch Institute from 2016, only 38.4% of adults in Germany have sufficient vitamin D levels.(Source: https://edoc.rki.de/handle/176904/2492)

-In the Journal of Health Monitoring 2016 1(2) of the Robert Koch Institute on pages 36 ff states:
+In the Journal of Health Monitoring 2016 1(2) of the Robert Koch Institute on pages 36 ff it states:

-"One important function of vitamin D is its involvement in bone metabolism.
+An important function of vitamin D is its involvement in bone metabolism.
 Among other things, it promotes the absorption of calcium from the small intestine and the hardening of bones.
-A severe and persistent vitamin D deficiency can lead, among other things, to softening of bones and deformities of the skeleton and thus to rickets in infancy and childhood and to osteomalacia in adulthood.
-In old age, vitamin D deficiency can also contribute to the development of osteoporosis.
-In recent years, observational studies have also found links between low vitamin D levels and various chronic diseases such as type 2 diabetes mellitus, cardiovascular disease, and cancer. [...]
-Due to the fact that only a few foods, such as edible fish with a high fat content or mushrooms, contain sufficient amounts of vitamin D, the body's own synthesis contributes the largest part to the supply, with an estimated share of 80% to 90%.
-The radiation required for this occurs year-round only in regions below the 35th parallel.
-At higher latitudes, the intensity and duration of adequate radiation decreases, and vitamin D production becomes seasonally dependent.
-This also applies to Germany, which lies between the 47th and 55th parallels. […] Older people and those who rarely spend time outdoors or only do so with their skin covered (e.g., due to need for care or religious or cultural reasons), or those with dark skin, are at increased risk of vitamin D deficiency.
-This also includes people who have chronic gastrointestinal, liver, or kidney diseases, or who take medications that impair vitamin D metabolism (e.g., antiepileptics or cytostatics)."
+Severe and persistent vitamin D deficiency can lead to bone softening and skeletal deformities, resulting in rickets in infancy and childhood, and osteomalacia in adulthood.
+In old age, a vitamin D deficiency can also contribute to the development of osteoporosis.
+In recent years, observational studies have also found links between low vitamin D levels and various chronic diseases such as type 2 diabetes, cardiovascular disease, and cancer. [...]
+Because only a few foods, such as fatty fish or mushrooms, contain sufficient amounts of vitamin D, endogenous synthesis accounts for the largest share, estimated at 80% to 90%.
+The radiation required for this synthesis is only available year-round in regions below the 35th parallel.
+At higher latitudes, the intensity and duration of adequate radiation decrease, and vitamin D production becomes dependent on the season.
+This also applies to Germany, which lies between the 47th and 55th parallels. […] Older people, as well as those who rarely go outdoors or only with their skin covered (e.g., due to needing care or religious/cultural reasons), or who have dark skin, are at increased risk of vitamin D deficiency.
+This also includes people with chronic gastrointestinal, liver, or kidney diseases, or those taking medications that impair vitamin D metabolism (e.g., antiepileptics or cytostatics)."

 Benefits and mode of action

-• Vitamin D contributes to the normal function of the immune system
+• Vitamin D contributes to the normal function of the immune system.

-• Vitamin D contributes to the normal absorption/utilization of calcium and phosphorus
+• Vitamin D contributes to the normal absorption/utilization of calcium and phosphorus.

-• Vitamin D contributes to the maintenance of normal bones
+• Vitamin D contributes to the maintenance of normal bones.

 • Vitamin D contributes to the maintenance of normal muscle function

-• Vitamin D contributes to the maintenance of normal teeth
+• Vitamin D contributes to the maintenance of normal teeth.

-• Vitamin K contributes to normal blood clotting
+• Vitamin K contributes to normal blood clotting.

-• Vitamin K contributes to the maintenance of normal bones
+• Vitamin K contributes to the maintenance of normal bones.

-Vitamin K2 is required for Activation of the bone protein osteocalcinAn increased level of non-activated osteocalcin leads to lower bone density and thus to an increased risk of fractures.
-Vitamin K2 deficiency Too little calcium is stored in the bones and a osteoporosis Studies have shown that vitamin K2 can significantly reduce bone loss in osteoporosis patients (from a dose of 180 µg of vitamin K2 per day).
-Vitamin D3 administered, the two vitamins act synergistically and the Increased bone density However, osteoporosis should not be treated with high doses of vitamin D3 alone.
+Vitamin K2 is needed for Activation of the bone protein osteocalcinElevated levels of non-activated osteocalcin lead to lower bone density and thus an increased risk of fractures.
+In the case of a Vitamin K2 deficiency Too little calcium is stored in the bones, and this can lead to... osteoporosis Studies have shown that vitamin K2 can significantly reduce bone loss in osteoporosis patients (from a dose of 180 µg of vitamin K2 per day).
+If taken concurrently Vitamin D3 When administered, the two vitamins act synergistically and the Increased bone density However, osteoporosis should not be treated with high doses of vitamin D3 alone.

 This is exactly the mechanism by which K2 prevents osteoporosis and arteriosclerosis:

-The sunbathing for example, in the case of tuberculosis patients or people who had to work underground, used medicallySince 1980, it has been known that sunlight has a positive effect even on serious illnesses: Cedric Garland, an epidemiologist at the University of California, showed in a study that many types of cancer were far less common in regions where the sun shone more frequently. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1470481/ Later, international population studies confirmed this connection.
+This was already established earlier sunbathing for example, in the case of tuberculosis patients or people who had to work underground, medically usedSince 1980, it has been known that sunlight has a positive effect even on serious illnesses: Cedric Garland, an epidemiologist at the University of California, showed in a study that many types of cancer were far less common in regions where the sun shone more frequently. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1470481/ Later, international population studies confirmed this correlation.

 Qidosha products